Welcome to Waseca County

 - Oversized exhibit approval form

-- Fashion Review - Purchased Clothing (previously Clothes You Buy) (bring with to judging)
+- Fashion Revue - Purchased Clothing (previously Clothes You Buy) (bring with to judging)

-- Fashion Review - Constructed Clothing (previously Clothes You Make) (bring with to judging)
+- Fashion Revue - Constructed Clothing (previously Clothes You Make) (bring with to judging)

 Amy Nelson, Extension educator, 4-H Youth Development